03 - User & Group Management¶

 - Don't forget

-flag when creating home directories withuseradd
+-mflag when creating home directories withuseradd - Remember that

-to append) - Always set passwords after creating users
+usermod -Greplaces all supplementary groups (use-aGto append) - Always set passwords after creating users

 - Verify group membership changes take effect (may need re-login)